 How do mailing lists work?

 In order to use a mailing list you must first subscribe to it.
-(Visit the CSL mailing list site to see the available lists.)
+(Visit the Mailing Lists page to see the available lists.)
 The process is fairly straightforward: after submitting your request it is reviewed by the list administrator.
 Once your request is approved you are ready to start participating.
 To post a message, simply send it as an email to the address of the list.

 Of course, as with any technology solution there is more going on behind the scenes.
 Luckily, the Colorado State Library has a Systems Administrator to assist each list’s administrator(s) to keep things running smoothly.